Dybondzy/COVID_Data_Analysis/README.md

 In order for me to undertand the project scope and the points that have to be covered in the project,
 A. I download summary national covid totals data from cdc [https://covidtracking.com/data/download]
+   It was data from March 2020 to March 2021

 B. Used machine learning on Colab, to clean out the data (eliminating some column with very little data) []